Horse Betting in California: The 2026 Guide

 California has a long history of hosting some of the biggest horse racing events in the world.
 Here are the major stakes races and events on the California calendar.

-Santa Anita Handicap (March).
-Known as the “Big Cap,” the Santa Anita Handicap dates to 1935 and was once the richest race in America.
+MarchKnown as the “Big Cap,” it dates to 1935 and was once the richest race in America.
 Seabiscuit famously won it in 1940.
 The race is now a Grade 1 event for older horses going 1 1/4 miles on dirt.

-Pacific Classic (August).
-Del Mar’s signature race is the Pacific Classic, a Grade 1 event for older horses at 1 1/4 miles on dirt.
+AugustDel Mar’s signature race, a Grade 1 event for older horses at 1 1/4 miles on dirt.
 It is one of the major prep races for the Breeders’ Cup Classic and routinely draws top-class fields.

-Breeders’ Cup (October/November).
-The Breeders’ Cup is the world championship of horse racing, with 14 races run over two days for total purses of around $34 million.
-California has hosted the Breeders’ Cup eleven times at Santa Anita and once at Del Mar (in 2017 and again in 2025).
-The Breeders’ Cup returns to Santa Anita in 2026.
+Oct/NovThe world championship of horse racing, with 14 races run over two days for total purses of around $34 million.
+California has hosted it eleven times at Santa Anita and at Del Mar (2017 and 2025).
+It returns to Santa Anita in 2026.

-Los Alamitos Two Million Futurity (December).
-The biggest race in quarter horse racing, this 400-yard sprint for two-year-olds carries a $2 million purse and is the highlight of the Los Alamitos winter meet.
+DecemberThe biggest race in quarter horse racing, a 400-yard sprint for two-year-olds carrying a $2 million purse and the highlight of the Los Alamitos winter meet.

-Champion of Champions (December).
-The premier all-aged stakes race in quarter horse racing, run at Los Alamitos with the country’s top quarter horses competing.
+DecemberThe premier all-aged stakes race in quarter horse racing, run at Los Alamitos with the country’s top quarter horses competing.
+California Cup Day in October at Santa Anita rounds out the calendar with a full card of stakes races for California-bred horses.

 A Brief History of California Horse Racing